 If you’re like me, BioWare’s announcement that Mass Effect 3 was being pushed back to March 6 made you want to scream.
 But likely in an attempt to belay our rage, BioWare also announced its N7 Collector’s Edition, available upon preorder.

 BioWare is no stranger to including bonus content in their newly released games.
-New copies of Mass Effect 2, Dragon Age Origins & Dragon Age 2 all included free downloadable contect as well as promotional items from some of the retailers.
+New copies of Mass Effect 2, Dragon Age Origins & Dragon Age 2 all included free downloadable content as well as promotional items from some of the retailers.
 Although this is a good deal for consumers, because it saves you money, it also makes good business sense.
-By offering some extra content for free, it encourages consumers to purchase the games early, instead of waiting to buy used or reduced prices copies.
+By offering some extra content for free, it encourages consumers to purchase the games early, instead of waiting to buy used or reduced priced copies.